Snepsts/albino/README.md

 ## About
 This was originally meant to be a little "game" for having fun with random number generation and simple variable modification.

 Now it has expanded to writing objects, making them interact, using a GUI API and perhaps a story.
 It is more of a text-based RPG/roguelike now.
-I will continue to pursue my goal of writing underlying basis of the game myself, the only libraries I plan on depending on (besides std::) are gtkmm and some picture drawing lib for the eventual maze implementation.
+I will continue to pursue my goal of writing underlying basis of the game myself, the only libraries I plan on depending on (besides std::) are the ncurses libraries, and maybe boost.
 This is all subject to change though.

 ## Goals